Thanksgiving with the Birds (All)

 Join us for a dinner tradition that dates back to 1965: great food, great company, and a fascinating talk.

-Next, the indoor dinner is served buffet style with Audubon providing the roasted turkeys and hot and cold beverages.
+Next, the indoor dinner is served buffet style with the Nature Center providing the roasted turkeys and hot and cold beverages.
 Bring a side dish (dressing, vegetables, potatoes, salad, or dessert) and your own table service (no one wants to wash that many dishes!), including a mug for soup.
-Dress for the weather if you’d like to enjoy the sanctuary before and/or after dinner.
+Dress for the weather if you’d like to enjoy the grounds before and/or after dinner.
 Janet Forbes and Alan Brown are hosting.